archengell/highArc/README.md

     - Algorithm #3 can be tested in the highArcGeoCode, but admittedly, there is a bug in the DFS approach that doesn't output the intended array of faces.
 This can be illustrated in the graphic representation of polygon #1 and #2.
 As a result, this file has the intended format from algorithm #1 to also illustrate its efficacy with correct data.

 [highArcGeoCode](src/highArcGeoCode.ts)
-    - testing sandbox for polygon and algorithms #1-3...
+    - this is the testing sandbox to view the results for all the algorithms (#1 - #3) and their respective test cases.
+It's best to comment out all over algorithm sets, and test-cases, while examining the results of an individual algorithm + test-case.